ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Note that the SDC workflow is also suitable for deployments where devices meant to access protected resources at the RS are not required or expected to be actual ACE clients.
 That is, consistent with the intended access policies, the AS can be configured to automatically issue access tokens for such devices and upload those access tokens to the RS.
 This means that those devices do not have to request for an access token to be issued in the first place, and instead can immediately send requests to the RS for accessing its protected resources, in accordance with the access tokens already issued and uploaded by the AS.

-# New ACE Parameters # {#sec-parameters}
+# New Parameters # {#sec-parameters}

-The rest of this section defines a number of additional parameters and encodings for the OAuth 2.0 token endpoint at the AS.
+The rest of this section defines a number of additional parameters and their encodings for the OAuth 2.0 token endpoint at the AS.

 ## token_upload {#sec-token_upload}